 CIS 111 : Introduction to Business Information Systems

 This course deals with fundamental computer concepts applicable to business and management, including software, problem solving, case studies, business models, and computer systems analysis and design, as well as basic computer applications.
 Students will use the Microsoft Windows operating system and the current version of Microsoft office.
 Students will learn to work with a spreadsheet, a database management system, word processing and presentation software and to apply these skills to the functional areas of organizations.
 Case studies will be drawn from accounting, finance, marketing, information systems, operation management, and other areas of business.
 Students learn how to use the Web successfully to research information.
 Basic familiarity with computers is recommended: students without this knowledge should consider taking CIS 110 prior to this course.
 Three lecture hours per week.
 Instructional Support Fee applies.
-Competency met: Technical Literacy (8.0) 3 credits Fall, Spring, Summer
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Fall, Spring, Summer

 Basic familiarity with computers is recommended: students without this knowledge should consider taking CIS 110 prior to this course.